-The Program and Meetings Committee has been diligently working to plan CNOC’s 13th Annual Scientific Sessions “Climbing to New Heights in Cardiac Neurodevelopmental Care & Research” happening September 17-19 in Denver, Colorado.
-Call for abstracts and nominations for the Newburger-Bellinger Cardiac Neurodevelopmental Award and the Cardiac Neurodevelopment Advocacy and Engagement Award are now open.
+The Program and Meeting Committee has been diligently working to plan CNOC’s 13th Annual Scientific Sessions “Climbing to New Heights in Cardiac Neurodevelopmental Care & Research” happening September 17-19 in Denver, Colorado.
+Call for abstracts and nominations for the Newburger-Bellinger Cardiac Neurodevelopmental Award and the Cardiac Neurodevelopmental Advocacy and Engagement Award are now open.

 - Educational Support for Inpatient/Outpatient CHD patients: in-hospital programming, outpatient follow-up clinic integration, navigating IEPs, and financial implications.